 The DPT Program is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.
-Graduates receive a Doctor of Physical Therapy (DPT) degree and are eligible to apply for licensure to practice physical therapy in each of the 50 states and the District of Columbia.
+Graduates receive a Doctor of Physical Therapy (DPT) degree and are eligible to apply for licensure in each of the 50 states and the District of Columbia.